OsmanArshid/25100320_Assign3/README.md

 # 2D Sprite Game - Unity Project

 This is a beginner-level 2D sprite game implemented in Unity as part of my learning journey in game development.
-It marks my first working project and is a step in my exploration of Unity.
+It marks my first working project.

 I have uploaded a Build of the Project